SlaxWeb/Config/README.md

 Manipulating configuration
 --------------------------

-The Config class implements *ArrayAccess* and must be used as such.
+The Container class implements *ArrayAccess* and must be used as such.
 Retrieving, setting, removing and checking for existence, is done like if it were on an array.
 For loading of new configuration resources, the **load** method is provided.
 Example PHP configuration file:

 ```php
 <?php